numist/jekyll-last-modified-at/README.md

   - jekyll-last-modified-at

 last-modified-at:
-    use-git-cache: true
+    use-git-cache: false
 ```

-If `use-git-cache` is `false` (the default), every committed file using
-`last_modified_at` will generate a separate spawned process to check the git log
-for time data.
-So if you have 10 documents, this will result in 10 spawned calls.

-If `use-git-cache` is `true`, a single spawned process is generated that reads
+If `use-git-cache` is `true` (the default), a single spawned process is generated that
-the entire git log history and caches the time data.
+reads the entire git log history and caches the time data.
 This cache is then read
 from during the rest of the site generation process.
 So if you have 10 (or 1000)
 documents, this will result in 1 spawned call.
 The cache is flushed on site
 reset, allowing for a long-lived server to correctly reflect `last_modified_at`
 of files modified and committed while it has been running.

+If `use-git-cache` is `false`, every committed file using
+`last_modified_at` will generate a separate spawned process to check the git log
+for time data.
+So if you have 10 documents, this will result in 10 spawned calls.

-Note: there may be performance issues for repositories with very large
+Note: there _may_ be performance issues for repositories with very large
-histories, in which case the default behavior is likely preferred.
+histories, in which case `use-git-cache: false` is likely preferred.

 ## Usage